 The standard approach of just focusing on “fitness qualities” (increasing strength, endurance, or just showing people how to push harder) isn’t enough by itself.

-And as a coach or trainer, your job isn’t just to develop someone’s “fitness.”
+If you’re a coach or trainer, your job isn’t just to develop someone’s “fitness.”
 (At least, not if you want to make the move from being a good coach to becoming a great one).

 That’s why I created the BioForce Certified Conditioning Coach Course, where I teach elite fitness professionals how to write better conditioning programs — both for athletes AND general population clients.